ziapeltagames/six-winters/docs/RULES.md

 ### Teamwork

 Multiple characters may work together to overcome an obstacle, provided of course they are at the same location with the obstacle.
-In this case, all skilled characters may add dice and check for success during the approach.
+In this case, all characters for whom the obstacle is easy may add dice and check for success during the approach.
 All characters successfully defend if *between all of them* they have the right set of dice values, and all players may check to overcome the obstacle.

 If the team fails to defend, the stress may be split between all of the characters overcoming the obstacle.

-Any unskilled characters increase their skills.
+Any characters for whom the obstacle is difficult increase their skills.

 ### Assets and Obstacles